 The figures reported in the audited financial statements should reconcile with the T3010 filings.

-Ideally, amortization and interest costs are reported as separate line items on the income statement.
-Electronic filing is also a best practice.
+Electronic T3010 filing is also a best practice.
 Large charities with over $1 million in total revenues should file their annual returns electronically.
-Mailing in annual returns puts a huge cost on the CRA Charities Directorate, it causes delays in disclosing information, and greater chance of typos.
-In contrast, electronic filing is low-cost, faster and better data quality.
+Mailing in annual returns puts a huge cost on the CRA Charities Directorate, it causes delays in disclosing information, and there is a greater chance of errors.
+In contrast, electronic filing is low cost, faster, and provides better data quality.
 Charity Intelligence will note those charities that file manually.

 We believe this change will improve disclosure and will give donors better information.